macsleep/odometer/docs/Hardware.md

 The Attiny85 is a "V" version which means it can run on lower voltages (2.1 Volts in this setup).
 It has 8 kb of FLASH, 512 bytes of RAM and a 512 byte EEPROM.
 The Calibrated Internal Oscillator is running at 8 MHz with a prescaler of 8.
 This leads to a clock frequency of 1 MHz.

-Brown-out detection is set to 1.8 volts using the fuses of the Attiny85.
+Brown-out detection is set to 1.8 Volts using the fuses of the Attiny85.
 It is very important to enable brown-out detection or otherwise the EEPROM content will get corrupt.
 Brown-out detection makes sure any ongoing EEPROM write will get done in case the power starts failing.

-The MIC5233 LDO voltage regulator has an enable pin which shuts down the regulator when the input voltage goes below 2 volts.
+The MIC5233 LDO voltage regulator has an enable pin which shuts down the regulator when the input voltage goes below 2 Volts.
 In shutdown mode the voltage regulator uses (almost) no power.

 The AC voltage of the hub generator is also rectified by a single diode.
 This signal is then cleaned up by a transistor and feed into counter/timer 0 of the tiny.